raspberrypilearning/target-practice/en/step_4.md

 --- task ---

 Finally, you need to check what colour the arrow has hit.
 You can do this with the `get()` function, which gets the colour at the x and y coordinates you provide.
-Store it in a variable called `pixel_colour`.
+Store it in a global variable called `hit_colour`.

 --- code ---
 ---